AzureCR/acr-builder-os-tests/Windows/readme.md

 # Building Windows images with ACR Build
 The following commands are provided to test and iterate with various approaches.
 These include `az acr build` for *quick builds*, meaning you can request a build that isn't based on a git commit.
 You can build from a local directory, or point **acr build** to an existing git repo.
 This is the equivalent of using `docker build`, except docker isn't required on the machine you're issuing `acr build` from.

-`acr build-task` represents a build definition that's awaiting changes.
+`acr task` represents a build definition that's awaiting changes.
 By default, **acr build** will trigger on git-commits and runtime base image updates.
 For more information, see https://aka.ms/acr/build

 ## Acquiring Windows Support for the AZ CLI
 To use ACR Build for Windows, as of 7/12/18, use the docker instructions for running the CLI at: https://docs.microsoft.com/en-us/cli/azure/run-azure-cli-docker?view=azure-cli-latest